Quantum time in near-horizon region of a black hole: Review of PaW mechanism

-Although the wheeler-DeWitt equation (\ref{timless}) gives a timeless picture for universe system with eigenvetors $|\Psi>>$ by null eigenvalues, one can derive from it the Schrodinger equation which has time interpretation in its formalism.
+Although the wheeler-DeWitt equation (\ref{timless}) gives a timeless picture for universe system with eigenvectors $|\Psi\rangle\rangle$ by null eigenvalues, one can derive from it the Schr\"odinger equation which has time interpretation in its formalism.

+A modification has been made to the PaW mechanism in order to accurately replicate the statistical outcomes of sequential measurements performed on a system at various points in time \cite{qt}.
+This revised approach provides a coherent depiction of time based on the PaW conditional probability mechanism and addresses the criticisms raised in the existing literature on the PaW picture.